Maitland McDonagh: Career

 In 1991, McDonagh released her book Broken Mirrors, Broken Minds, a scholarly analysis, expanded from her master's thesis, of the films of Italian giallo writer-producer-director Dario Argento.
 An expanded 2010 reissue was named one of PopMatters "Best Non-Fiction of 2010".

 After leaving New York City Ballet, McDonagh taught film as an adjunct professor at Brooklyn College, during which time she completed Filmmaking on the Fringe: The Good, The Bad, and the Deviant Directors and The 50 Most Erotic Films of All Time.
 Her freelance work during this period included film pieces for The New York Times, Entertainment Weekly, Film Comment, Time Out New York, Premiere Fangoria, and other magazines and newspapers.
 From 1995 to 2008, she was senior movies editor for the website of the magazine TV Guide.

 Her book Movie Lust (2006) was third in the Sasquatch Books series begun with Book Lust by Nancy Pearl and Music Lust by Nic Harcourt.
 In 2006, she was a co-founder of the Alliance of Women Film Journalists.
 She is also a member of the New York Film Critics Online.

 In 2014, McDonagh created the company 120 Days Books to republish rare 1970s and 1980s gay-erotica genre novels, beginning with a pair of two-in-one volumes: the crime thrillers Man Eater and Night of the Sadist and the supernatural fantasies Vampire's Kiss and Gay Vampire.
 Later in the decade, this became an imprint of Riverdale Avenue Books.

 McDonagh provides interviews and second-channel commentary on DVD / Blu-ray releases, including for director Paul Schrader's Blue Collar, Dario Argento's Tenebrae, and Douglas Buck's Family Portraits: A Trilogy of America, and liner notes, including for the Criterion Collection releases The Tunnel, The Innocents, Kuroneko, and the paired Corridors of Blood/The Haunted Strangler, Arrow Video's Dressed to Kill, and Second Sight Films' The Texas Chain Saw Massacre 4K UHD.
 She stars in a documentary short, speaking on serial-killer cinema, on the Criterion Collection release of The Silence of the Lambs.
 Since 2016, she has been a recurring guest host of the podcast The Projection Booth.
 In 2024, she began reviewing horror and other genre films weekly at her online website, Maitland on Movies.

-She has appeared in documentaries, including Night Bites: Women and Their Vampires (2003) for WE: Women's Entertainment and Pretty Bloody: The Women of Horror (2009), for Canada's Space network, and as a panelist at film events by the Museum of the Moving Image and others.
+She has appeared in documentaries, including Night Bites: Women and Their Vampires (2003) for WE: Women's Entertainment, Pretty Bloody: The Women of Horror (2009) for Canada's Space network, Still Screaming: The Ultimate Scary Movie Retrospective (2011) for MasiMedia LCC and as a panelist at film events by the Museum of the Moving Image and others.
 She has served on the juries of film festivals including the 2022 Fantasia International Film Festival in Montreal, Canada.